Spend a day Exploring Palm Beach Sydney

 At 2.3km long, there is plenty of walking to be done down at the water’s edge if you are not keen to walk to the lighthouse.
 You will find some excellent examples of Aboriginal rock art at the southern end of the beach, including fish and boomerang engravings.
 There are also some magnificent modern carvings in the boulders at this end of the beach.

 The southern end, known as Kiddies Corner, is also the safest spot to swim.
-There is also a couple of pools, including a 50m perfect for swimming laps if that is more your thing.
+There are also a couple of pools, including a 50m perfect for swimming laps if that is more your thing.

 There is also a 35-metre ocean pool right at the southern tip of the beach.